-Ability to travel at least 75% of the time within assigned coverage area, including some overnight travel (post pandemic.
+Ability to travel at least 75% of the time within assigned coverage area.

 Must have at least intermediate knowledge and skill with Microsoft Office 2010 or higher used for word processing, email, presentations, and spreadsheets.
 Advanced knowledge and skill with these programs are preferred.
 These skills are subject to testing.

 Proven ability to conduct meetings with internal and external clients including interacting with external partners/sponsors representing AHA to the public, as necessary.

 Demonstrated ability to manage large projects and events ensuring deadline compliance.

 Demonstrated ability to productively participate in a multi-disciplinary team environment working towards common goals with internal and external clients.
 Ability to influence team members without supervisory authority.Attracting talented, committed employees means offering a competitive benefits package, ongoing professional development and training, and a diverse and inclusive environment in which to work and grow.
 And we do.

 Salary minimum to midpoint of the range is $70,725 to $93,725.
 Pay is commensurate with experience; geographic differentials to the pay range may apply.

 American Heart Association reserves the right to pay more or less than the posted range.